maartenba/maartenba.github.io/src/data/blog/2016-08-17-building-nuget-netcore-using-atlassian-bitbucket-pipelines.md

 * The next step is where packaging happens.
 We want to create a NuGet package for our library, based on the metadata from our `project.json` and the build number we created as the first step in this pipeline.
 Remember the version `1.0.0-*`?
 We'll replace the `*` with a suffix that holds our build number, so that the generated NuGet package has a nice, incrementing version number each time we have a change to our source code.

 * Pipelines do not have an artifact store, so we'll have to push our generated package to a NuGet feed somewhere.
 [MyGet provides NuGet hosting](http://www.myget.org), so let's push to a feed there.
-Unfortunately, the .NET Core command line does not have a `push` command (yet) for publishing the generated NuGet package to an external feed like [MyGet](http://www.myget.org).On the bright side, the NuGet API for pushing packages is not that complicated and we can do a simple HTTP POST using curl: `curl -X POST "https://www.myget.org/F/myfeed/api/v2/package" -H "X-NuGet-ApiKey: <api key goes here>" -T <package.nupkg>`
+Unfortunately, the .NET Core command line does not have a `push` command (yet) for publishing the generated NuGet package to an external feed like [MyGet](http://www.myget.org).On the bright side, the NuGet API for pushing packages is not that complicated and we can do a simple HTTP POST using curl: `curl -X POST "https://www.myget.org/F/myfeed/api/v2/package" -H "X-NuGet-ApiKey: <api key goes here>" -T

+`

 In the below `bitbucket-pipelines.yml` file, I introduced some environment variables for specifying the build configuration, NuGet feed URL and API key.
 I also added a one-liner that pushes every generated NuGet package instead of just one, so that it's easier to copy/paste the below and get up and running fast.